augustus-somtochukwu-umeh/Educational-Facilities-in-Nigeria/README.md

 Schools in the North-West and North-East regions, particularly in Taraba, Yobe, Zamfara, Bauchi, and Jigawa have little or no access to electricity, improved water supply, or sanitation facilities.
 This highlights unequal access to educational infrastructure across regions.

-##  💡 Policy Recommendations for Governments and NGOs
+##  💡 Recommendations

 • Increase investment in electricity access, water supply and sanitation for schools, especially public schools.
-As well, schools in regions with the lowest access (e.g., Taraba, Yobe, zamfara, Bauchi, Jigawa) should be prioritized to enhance regional equity.
+As well as schools in regions with the lowest access (e.g., Taraba, Yobe, zamfara, Bauchi, Jigawa) should be prioritized to enhance regional equity.

 • Government should address teacher shortages by recruiting more qualified teachers to reduce the student-to-teacher ratio, particularly in overcrowded public schools.
 Also, implement incentives for teachers to work in underserved regions.